Repeating fast radio bursts produced by a strange star interacting with its planet in an eccentric orbit: Introduction

-In this study, the essential ingredients of \citet{2022Kurban} and \citet{2021Geng}'s models are incorporated to build a new model for periodically repeating FRBs.
-We assume that a planet moves around a magnetized SS in a highly eccentric orbit.
-The planet will be partially disrupted by tidal force every time it comes across the periastron.
-The disrupted material is then accreted by the SS, causing the polar cap to collapse and producing FRBs.
 The structure of our paper is organized as follows.
-In Section 2, the basic features of highly eccentric planetary system are introduced.
-The collapsing process of the polar cap crust of an accreting SS is presented In Section 3.
+In Section 2, the basic features of highly eccentric planetary systems are introduced.
+The collapsing process of the polar cap crust of an accreting SS is presented in Section 3.
 In Section 4, the model is applied to explain the observed repeating event of FRB 180916.
 Finally, Section 5 presents our conclusions and some discussion.